Writing a Senior Honors Thesis

 6) The final thesis will document the student’s efforts and products (research findings, website, computer program, etc.).

 The written project should re-articulate the goals outlined in (3).
-It should be submitted to the Honor’s Evaluation Committee prior to the last day of instruction.
-Students will be awarded High Honors for a satisfactory thesis and Highest Honors for an ambitious and extremely well executed thesis.
+It should be submitted to the Honor’s Evaluation Committee (formed of faculty from the Cognitive Science Program Committee) prior to the last day of instruction.
+This committee will evaluate the honors thesis and award High Honors for a satisfactory thesis and Highest Honors for an ambitious and extremely well executed thesis.